Hellsongs: History

 Autumn 2013 saw the band touring Europe with main focus on Germany.

 Hellsongs are planning further touring in European countries like Netherlands or Italy, which will lead to play some summer festivals in 2014.
 In 2013, Karlsson reported that songs for a new album are being written.
 It is likely to contain original material as well as some cover versions.

+On the 15th September 2023 they released their first new single in almost a decade – a cover of "Killing in the Name" by Rage Against the Machine.
+On October 25, 2024, they released their new album, The Return Of The Hellsingers.